 - Category-5 hurricane resistant, precast concrete-based building.

 - Eco-friendly design includes 30.1 kilowatt solar panels; rainwater capture system; and high-efficiency heating and cooling.
-(Application in progress for LEED Gold certification.)
+(LEED Gold certified.)

 The wide variety of research and education programs conducted at the Elizabeth Moore International Center for Coral Reef Research & Restoration (formerly Tropical Research Laboratory) reflect the diversity of Mote's staff and experience.
 Current programs with ongoing research at the Lab include:

 - Coral Reef Restoration